 Almost all of the credit for this encouraging jump can go to a single title: the Daily Sun.
-Daily Sun has grown its circulation by 228%, climbing from an average of 71 742 for July to December 2002 to a staggering 235 386 copies sold for the 2003 period.
+The brainchild of Media24 publisher Deon du Plessis, the Daily Sun has grown its circulation by 228%, climbing from an average of 71 742 for July to December 2002 to a staggering 235 386 copies sold for the 2003 period.
 Launched less than two years ago, the Daily Sun now beats The Star, once the unrivalled champion of the daily newspaper space, by around 70 000 copies a day (at 165 948 The Star‘s circulation grew by less than 1% over the 2002 figures).

 The Daily Sun‘s tabloid format epitomises a novel form of newspapering in South Africa, attracting first-time newspaper buyers in the LSM 4-6 bracket.
 Also in this category is Independent Newspaper’s Zulu-language daily, Isolezwe, which fittingly posted the second-highest circulation gain.
 Isolezwe grew by 62% to 55 195.
 The new tabloids in the Sunday market, Sunday Sun and Sunday World, complete the trend with gains of over 19% and 8% respectively.